Axway/mft-convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 Once the failed host (node manager) is running again, you can rebalance the cluster by restarting one or multiple nodes.

-In this example there are two hosts (host A and host B), and two nodes (node\_0 and node\_1).
-Node\_0 is running on host A, and node\_1 is running on host B.
+In this example there are two hosts (host A and host B), and two nodes (node_0 and node_1).
+Node_0 is running on host A, and node_1 is running on host B.

 1. Host A  experiences a failure.
-3. HHHHH
-2. The host A node manager re-starts the node\_0 locally.
+1. The host A node manager re-starts the node_0 locally.
-3. Node\_0 and node\_1 run on host B.
+1. Node_0 and node_1 run on host B.
-4. Host A and its node manager are manually re-started.
+1. Host A and its node manager are manually re-started.
-5. From one of the hosts, host A or host B, execute the command:<span class="code">` cft restart –n 0`</span>
+1. From one of the hosts, host A or host B, execute the command:` cft restart –n 0`
     See [Restart a node](#Restart) for details.
-6. The host A node manager restarts the node\_0 locally.
+1. The host A node manager restarts the node_0 locally.